 Effective January 1, 2016, the Company entered into a management consulting services agreement with Gestofi S.A. ("Gestofi"), all in accordance with the Company's Code of Conduct relating to related party transactions.
 Under the management consulting services agreement, Gestofi provides the Company with services related to the obtaining of financing, mergers and acquisitions, international expansion projects, and such other services as the Company may request.
-Under the agreement, the Company paid an annual retainer of €140,000 (approximately \$193,000 in Canadian dollars).
+Under the agreement, the Company paid an annual retainer of €140,000 (approximately \$202,000 in Canadian dollars).
 The original term of the agreement was until December 31, 2016 and the agreement was automatically extended for successive terms of one year as neither party gave a 60 days' notice of its intention not to renew.
 The yearly renewal of the agreement was subject to the review and approval of the Company's corporate governance and nominating committee (and now is subject to the review and approval of the Company's audit and corporate governance committee) and the Board of Directors in accordance with the Company's Code of Conduct relating to related party transactions.
-In November 2018, the agreement was renewed on the same terms and conditions except that the retainer was reduced to €40,000 (approximately \$55,000 in Canadian dollars).
-In March 2019, the agreement was renewed and amended to (i) waive the yearly retainer and reimburse only the out-of-pocket expenses related to the services, and (ii) allow for a success fee to be mutually agreed upon between the Company and Gestofi in the event that financing or a capital raise is achieved.
-In fiscal 2023, 2022, and 2021, the Company incurred expenses of nil, nil, and nil respectively under this agreement to Gestofi.
-In November 2021, the agreement was renewed for an additional one-year term.
+In November 2018, the agreement was renewed on the same terms and conditions except that the retainer was reduced to €40,000 (approximately \$61,000 in Canadian dollars).
+In March 2019, the agreement was amended to (i) waive the yearly retainer and reimburse only the out-of-pocket expenses related to the services, and (ii) allow for a success fee to be mutually agreed upon between the Company and Gestofi in the event that financing or a capital raise is achieved.
+The agreement has been renewed annually since November 2019 and was renewed in November 2023 for an additional one-year term on the same terms and conditions.
+In fiscal 2024, 2023, and 2022, the Company incurred expenses of €28,000 (approximately \$41,000 in Canadian dollars) nil, and nil respectively under this agreement to Gestofi.